Sainsbury Centre for Visual Arts: Robert and Lisa Sainsbury Collection

 In 1973, Sir Robert Sainsbury and Lady Lisa Sainsbury donated to the university their collection of over 300 artworks and objects, which they had been accumulating since the 1930s.
 The collection has since increased in size to several thousand works spanning over 5,000 years of human endeavour, including pieces by Jacob Epstein, Henry Moore (numerous sculptures can be found dotted around the grounds of the university), Alberto Giacometti, and Francis Bacon, alongside art from Africa (including a 'Fang Reliquary Head' from Gabon and the Nigerian 'Head of an Oba'), Asia, North and South America, the Pacific region, medieval Europe and the ancient Mediterranean.

-Filming Location
+In popular culture

 In June 2014, the centre was used for filming several scenes of the 2015 motion pictures Avengers: Age of Ultron and Ant-Man.